 A pilot can only have 50 drones assisted to him/her.
-If the DDDs or HHH is full, then assist to the VVV.
-If the VVV is also full, let your FC know, so they can assign additional bunnies!
+If the DDDs and HHHs are full, then let your FC know, so they can assign additional bunnies!

 The fleet watchlist is a very important tool to every pilot.
-To get this watchlist started, right click on your anchor in the Fleet MOTD (under Fleet Roles, Booster or VVV depending on your ship type), go to Fleet > Add to Watchlist.
+To get this watchlist started, right click on your FC in the Fleet MOTD, go to Fleet > Add to Watchlist.
 This should open up your watchlist window, and place it somewhere accessible.
-You can click and drag other names into this watchlist as well, and it's recommended that you should at least have your Anchor, Drone Bunny(s), and FC in your watchlist.
+You can click and drag other names into this watchlist as well, and it's recommended that you should at least have your Drone Bunny(s), and Booster in your watchlist.

 When assisting drones, this adds a "Watchlist" submenu so you can easily assist your drones as well.

 This is one of the most important processes to learn, and if done wrong, could see you losing your ship!
 So pay attention.

 The first step is to look for your current FC, this information is found in the fleet chat MOTD.
 You want to warp to the FC, land on the acceleration gate (do NOT activate), warp a second time.
 If you are at the correct site, the game will confirm this for you by giving you what is called, the Natural Phenomenon Error message.
 This lets you know that the fleet is in that site.